JPTomorrow/thoughtful-jam-unreal-01/README.md

 - Should be good to go!

 ## How to contribute with a Pull Request (Ask if you don't know how to use Git and I'll help you out)

+** BEFORE YOU GET TO WORKING ON A CONTRIBUTION, MAKE SURE YOU HAVE THE LATEST VERSION OF THE MASTER BRANCH PULLED LOCALLY ON YOUR PC EVERY MORNING, THIS WILL SAVE A LOT OF HEADACHE WHEN YOU GO TO MAKE YOUR PULL REQUEST **

 1. Make a new branch using whatever git client you are comfortable using.
 2. Make your changes.